stuartst/docker-transmission-openvpn/docs/faq.md

 **NOTE** Some providers have multiple sets of credentials.
 Some for OpenVPN, others for web login, proxy solutions, etc.
 Make sure that you use the ones intended for OpenVPN. **PIA users:** this has recently changed.
 It used to be a separate pair, but now you should use the same login as you do in the web control panel.
-Before you were supposed to use a username like x12345, now its the p12345 one.
+Before you were supposed to use a username like x12345, now it's the p12345 one.
 There is also a 99 character limit on password length.

-First check that your credentials are correct.
+First, check that your credentials are correct.
 Some providers have separate credentials for OpenVPN so it might not be the same as for their apps.
 Secondly, test a few different servers just to make sure that it's not just a faulty server.
 If this doesn't resolve it, it's probably the container.

 To verify this you can mount a volume to `/config` in the container.
 So for example `/temporary/folder:/config`.
 Your credentials will be written to